FrogboyMV/TalentCore/README.md

 **Add to Formulas** - Wait.
 Didn’t you say that talents were out-of-battle stats?
 I sure did and that is their primary purpose but this is your game, not mine.
 I highly suggest making your Talent Abbreviations four or five characters long so that you don’t accidentally overwrite one of the core attributes that the system needs.
 If you have no need to use talents in formula boxes, turn this option off.

 **Save Talents Object** - Setting this to true allows you to modify the $dataTalents object, which contains most of the information within the plugin parameters, when the player saves the game.
 By default, this object is built from the plugin parameters when a new game is started or a saved game is loaded.
 This is usually what you’ll want.
 If, for some reason, you need need to alter this data in-game and have those changes persist until the end of the game, you’ll need to turn this option on.

+**Class Change Reset** - Setting this to true will refund all of an actor's talent points if they change class.
+This may be needed if different classes have unique talents as the player could have spent points on talents that the actor no longer has access to.
+By default, this is set to false which will retain the points spent but only if the Save Level option is used.
+If and actor is reverted back to their initial level, the reset always occurs.

 **Max Type** - There are two options here that will allow you to customize how your players assign their talents.
 * **Relative to Level** - This option sets a cap on how many ranks a player can assign to a single skill based on the actor’s level plus the number entered in for Max Ranks.
 If the Max Ranks is 3, an actor cannot assign more than Level+3 ranks into any one skill.